Germinal center

-Naive B Cells vs. Germinal Center B Cells
+Naive B cells vs. germinal center B cells

 There are several key differences between naive B cells and GC B cells.
 Naive B cells do not undergo lots of cell division.
-On the other hand, B cells in GC B cells tend to divide rapidly and frequently, and they can have cell cycles as short as only five hours.
+On the other hand, B cells in GC tend to divide rapidly and frequently, and they can have cell cycles as short as only five hours.
 As a result of their highly proliferative quality, GC B cells are larger in size and are more metabolically active, as compared to naive B cells.
 Although GC B cells have a greater energy demand than naive B cells, they mainly produce energy by the process of fatty acid oxidation, while naive B cells depend on glycolysis.

-Germinal Center Initiation
+Germinal center initiation

 Germinal centers are initiated in the B cell follicle of the lymph node.
 Following activation of naive B cells in the lymph node follicles, the B cells migrate to the interfollicular areas so that they can interact with T cells.
 When the B and T cells interact, the antigen-specific T cell receptors bind the antigen + MHC presented by the B cells.
 Additionally, the T cells are able to help the B cells by the interaction of the T cell CD40 ligand with the B cell CD40 molecule, which causes a signaling cascade that is beneficial for the survival and proliferation of B cells.
 B cell receptor activation results in the activation of the NF-kB signaling pathway, which is essential for the initiation of the germinal center reaction.
 Specifically, the expression of IRF4 and BCL6 transcription factors are both required for germinal center development and regulated by NF-kB signaling.
 For example, BCL6 controls the location of B cells in the lymph node and allows them to have a higher tolerance to DNA damage, thus promoting the proliferation of GC B cells.
 All B cells begin by co-expressing antibodies that have IgM and IgD constant regions, but they are later able to exchange these constant regions for IgA, IgG or IgE constant regions and express antibodies of a different class type via class switch recombination.
 Class switch recombination occurs during the germinal center initiation phase.
 The precursors of germinal center B cells start to expand four days following immunization and polarize into dark zones and light zones a week after immunization.

-Two Distinct Germinal Center Zones: The Dark Zone and The Light Zone
+Two distinct germinal center zones: dark zone and light zone

 There are two distinct regions of the germinal center: the light zone (LZ) and the dark zone (DZ).
 These two zones are formed from pre-GC B cells that proliferate and polarize seven days following immunization.
 GC B cells alternate between the dark zone and the light zone and undergo several rounds of mutation and selection, respectively.